-【Independent Study Outside of Class】N/A
+[Independent Study Outside of Class] N/A

-[Additional Information] Structural planning and design will be given by Y. Takahashi, Structure and form by Y. Kubota, and Structural reliability analysis by M. Matsumura.
+[ Additional Information ] Structural planning and design will be given by Y. Takahashi, and Structural reliability analysis by M. Matsumura.

-Bridge Engineering 橋梁工学
+Bridge Engineering

-[Code] 10F010 [Course Year] Master and Doctor Course [Term] 2nd term [Class day & Period] Mon 3rd [Location] C1-172 [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] English

-【Instructor】Hiromichi Shirato, Kunitomo Sugiura, Tomomi Yagi, Masahide Matsumura

-[Course Description] The subject matter of bridge engineering can be divided into two main parts, which are steel structure and wind loading/wind resistant structure.
+[Code] 10F010 [Course Year] Master and Doctor Course [Term] 2nd term [Class day & Period] Mon 3rd [Location] C1-172 [Credits] 2 [Restriction] No Restriction [Lecture Form(s)] Lecture [Language] English [Instructor] Kunitomo Sugiura, Tomomi Yagi, Masahide Matsumura [Course Description] The subject matter of bridge engineering can be divided into two main parts, which are steel structure and wind loading/wind resistant structure.
 The aim of this course is to provide details of mechanical behaviors, maintenance and design of bridge structures.
 The former part of this course contains the static instability of steel structures and the problems of corrosion, fatigue, brittleness, weldability on steel bridges.
 In the latter part, the basics of wind engineering, bridge aerodynamics and wind-resistant design including current problems to be solved are provided are provided.
 [Grading] Assessment will be based on exam, reports and participation.